ravi150495/semester2_project/README.md

 * Used classification models, to classify the whether student get the job or not on the basis of Overall rating.
 * Done analysis on how interviewer changed his focused on some particular features after giving the feedback

-The objective of the project is to do some analysis on interviewee and interview behaviour during interview before and after the interview
+The objective of the project is to do some analysis on interviewee and interviewer behaviour during interview before and after the interview

 ## Dependencies:
 * Numpy